Vonage-Community/web_components-video_api-javascript/examples/vanillajs/README.md

 # Vanilla JS x Video API Web Components

-This demo was created with [Stackblitz's Static Starter App](https://stackblitz.com/fork/web-platform) to create a barebones application to focus on integrating the Web Components.
+This demo was created with [Stackblitz's Static Starter App](https://stackblitz.com/fork/web-platform) to create a barebones applications to focus on integrating the Web Components.

 Deployed application: